merchise-autrement/xoeuf/docs/source/xoeuf/fields.rst

      getters.
 But, then, we cannot communicate which widget can manage the value of a Property.

-   The getter, setter and deleter functions receive (and thus we required it) a singleton recordset instance.
-The onsetup functions receive the field instance, and the model on which the field is being setup.
+   The `getter`, `setter` and `deleter` functions receive (and thus we required it) a singleton recordset instance.
+The `onsetup` functions receive the field instance, and the model on which the field is being setup.

    Usage::